How Thousands of Hours of Patient Education Transformed My Practice

 I adopted the subvastus approach and kinematic alignment after reviewing the evidence and seeing the results in my own practice.
 These aren't separate techniques I use selectively.
 They're fully integrated components of my surgical approach.

 My surgical experience with these integrated techniques earned national recognition, leading to my selection as teaching faculty at the 2025 AAHKS National Conference.
 AAHKS represents the highest level of joint replacement expertise: fellowship-trained surgeons dedicated exclusively to hip and knee surgery.
-In a session sponsored by Johnson & Johnson MedTech, I taught a hands-on cadaver dissection demonstrating the subvastus approach and kinematic alignment using the VELYS robotic platform.
+In a session sponsored by Johnson & Johnson MedTech, I taught a hands-on cadaver dissection demonstrating the subvastus approach and kinematic alignment using the VELYS robotic platform2.

-I was also selected to serve on the Johnson & Johnson MedTech Kinematic Alignment Advisory Board in July 2024, joining a select group of surgeons providing guidance that directly shapes industry standards for kinematic alignment.
+I was also selected to serve on the Johnson & Johnson MedTech Kinematic Alignment Advisory Board in July 2024, joining a select group of surgeons providing guidance that directly shapes industry standards for kinematic alignment3.
 My role involves advising on both robotic and instrumented versions of these procedures, helping determine how this technique evolves and is taught nationwide.

 What You Can Expect When You're My Patient